10 Factors Affecting Selection of Floors

 It should be damp-proof so that a healthy and dry environment prevails in the building.

-The floors should be such that it can be easily and effectively cleaned.
+The floors should be such that they can be easily and effectively cleaned.

 The surface of the floor should be smooth but not too slippery.
 The slippery surface is dangerous for old people, children, and pregnant women.